-You can help make these books even better.
+You can help make this books even better.
 I've gone through hundreds of comments on the Modern Perl draft book, and the text is much better for it.
 Thank you to everyone who's contributed.
-I'd love to get more comments, especially on later chapters (regular expressions, objects, style) from anyone intersted in Perl, whether the freshest novice or Larry's brother in law (Perl user #1).
+I'd love to get more comments, especially on later chapters (regular expressions, objects, style) from anyone interested in Perl, whether the freshest novice or Larry's brother in law (Perl user #1).
 The easiest way for me to take comments is if you fork the Modern Perl Book Github repository and send me a pull request, but you can file issues there or mail me directly if you prefer.

-We'll keep updating both books even after we publish paper versions, and we'll keep updating electronic versions, and certainly we'll happily revise the paper versions—but the more feedback we get in the next two weeks, the better the books will be for people who aren't as well connected in the Perl world as you are.
+We'll keep updating the books even after we publish paper versions, and we'll keep updating electronic versions, and certainly we'll happily revise the paper versions—but the more feedback we get in the next two weeks, the better the books will be for people who aren't as well connected in the Perl world as you are.
 (You're reading this; you're way ahead of a lot of people we'd like very much to reach.)